The road to legislation change

 Our petition to the National Assembly for Wales closed at the end of February 2018, amassing 1,109 signatures.

-The Assembly’s Petitions Committee considered our petition and further evidence on 5 March 2019 and decided to write to the Minister for Health & Social Services and the Minister for Education to ask what assessment or research has been carried out on the sufficiency of vegan provision in Welsh hospitals and schools.
+The Assembly’s Petitions Committee considered our petition and further evidence, during a hearing on 5 March 2019 and decided to write to the Minister for Health & Social Services and the Minister for Education to ask what assessment or research has been carried out on the sufficiency of vegan provision in Welsh hospitals and schools.